adamallo/MITHE/README.md

 gunzip -c gnomad.genomes.r2.1.sites.vcf.bgz | perl -pe 's/\t[^\t]*;(AF=[^;]+).*$/\t$1/' >> gnomad.genomes.r2.1.sites.onlyAFINFO.vcf
 ```
 # Usage
 The main MITHE executable script is MITHE_loop.sh.
-This program submits a series of jobs to call SNVs and calculate the intratumor heterogeneity in a patient using trios of samples (two somatic samples, usually neoplastic, and one control sample, usually healthy tissue).
-MITHE calls SNVs using platypus, then filters them using a complex algorithm and additional information from public repositories, and calculates the heterogeneity between the two somatic samples.
-MITHE_loop.sh uses a space-separated manifest file with the following structure `Sample Normal_file SampleA_file SampleB_file [DNA]` and as many rows as patients.
+This program submits a series of jobs to call SNVs and calculate the intratumor heterogeneity in a patient using all combinations of trios of samples (two somatic samples, usually neoplastic, and one control sample, usually healthy tissue).
+MITHE calls SNVs using platypus, then filters them using a complex algorithm and additional information from public repositories, and calculates the heterogeneity between the two somatic samples in each comparison.
+MITHE_loop.sh uses a space-separated manifest file with the following structure `Sample Normal_file Sample1_file Sample2_file SampleN_file` and as many rows as patients.
 The filtering options are user-specified, and if several options are provided, MITHE performs this process using all possible combinations of them.
 The user must also specify the number of CPU threads to request multi-threaded jobs, binary flags for vcf output, list of variants output, output verbosity, and to filter out indels.
+After these paired comparisons are finished, the information of all samples is integrated and variants are called using the combined information of all samples using the MITHE_getVariants.sh executable (see below).

 Example for parameter optimization using 8 CPU threads per parallel job, without any variant output (only the optimization summary), including indels. **WARNING**: it is not recommended to activate variant output when using MITHE for optimization due to the volume of output files (and IO operations).
 ```